c3g/GenPipes_Docs/docs/source/documentation/about.rst

 References for Sphinx based documentation
 -----------------------------------------

-* Using Sphinx and ReadTheDocs for building documentation of Python projects - a very informative 'reference <https://brendanhasz.github.io/2019/01/05/sphinx.html>`_.
+* Using Sphinx and ReadTheDocs for building documentation of Python projects - a very informative `reference <https://brendanhasz.github.io/2019/01/05/sphinx.html>`_.